Dwight Howard's Success and Achievements in Timeline

 On January 21, 2010, Dwight Howard was named as the starting center for the East in the 2010 NBA All-Star Game.

-2010: Won Defensive Player of the Year Award
+2010: Defensive Player of the Year Award

-2011: Vertical Leap Test
+2011: Vertical Leap Measured

-In 2011, Dwight Howard's running vertical leap was tested at 39.5 inches, demonstrating his exceptional athleticism for a player of his size.
+In 2011, Dwight Howard's running vertical leap was tested at 39.5 inches.

-January 12, 2012: Attempted a Record 39 Free Throws
+January 12, 2012: Attempted NBA Regular Season Record

 On January 24, 2012, Dwight Howard became the Orlando Magic's all-time scoring leader.

-January 31, 2012: Honored as one of the 35 greatest McDonald's All-Americans
+January 31, 2012: Honored as One of the Greatest McDonald's All-Americans

 On January 31, 2012, Dwight Howard was honored as one of the 35 greatest McDonald's All-Americans.